Histwo/Histwo.github.io/about.md

 - ❌ "servants" (without specifying two)
 - ❌ "one of the Creator’s servants" (must specify two)

-By following this convention, all references to the Creator and His two servants remain precise, respectful, and free of misinterpretation.----
+By following this convention, all references to the Creator and His two servants remain precise, respectful, and free of misinterpretation.